roc-lang/roc/design/Abilities.md

 # Proposal: Abilities in Roc

+Status: we invite you to try out abilities for beta use, and are working on resolving known limitations (see issue [#2463](https://github.com/roc-lang/roc/issues/2463)).

 This design idea addresses a variety of problems in Roc at once.
 It also unlocks some very exciting benefits that I didn't expect at the outset!
 It's a significant addition to the language, but it also means two other language features can be removed, and numbers can get a lot simpler.